-If you’re like me and have seen pictures on the internet of snow monkeys bathing in hot springs and want to know where to find them, you’re looking for Jigokudani Monkey Park in Nagano.
+If you’re like me and have seen pictures on the internet of snow monkeys bathing in hot springs and want to know where to find them, you’re looking for Snow Monkey Park (Jigokudani Yaen Koen) in Nagano.
 While many visit Nagano to hit the slopes – especially in the winter -, I did the day trip to Jigokudani Monkey Park from Tokyo for the chance to see wild monkeys bathe in the hot springs like humans!
 Here’s a guide so you too can witness this incredible natural phenomenon during your trip to Japan.

 - What is Jigokudani Monkey Park famous for?